Code-Institute-Submissions/KikiBaaijens-generationsofrocksociety/readme.md

 - As a venue owner/concert organizer, I want to listen to some music, watch the band perform and contact the band if I think they will do well on our stage.

+More user stories can be found in the document "user stories milestone project gors.docx".

 ### Design process
 With this information, I decided on a simple website.
-*This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+A very basic layout can be found in the document "layout ideas website gors.docx".

 ## Features
 - The home page introduces the band, gives a brief history of the band and band members and shows some photos.